getsmarter/dog_collar/README.md

     config.service ?
     config.runtime_metrics.enabled = true

-- Logger clone/children (so the log levels aren't overwritten)

-- Allow instrumented logger to take a service param, then create a new logger for each instrumented service

 - /proc/1/fd/1 or /dev/stdout? is the something to do with Puma forking and not writing to docker output?
 Why was this configured like this only in development?